Analyzing your prompt, please hold on...

 }

-The following code example demonstrates importing a JSON string to an Excel Workbook.
+The following code example demonstrates importing a JSON string into an Excel workbook.
 You can also specify the location of the layout when importing JSON.
-Please see the code to convert JSON string to the xlsx file generated by the code for reference.
+Please see the code that converts the JSON string to the XLSX file generated by the code for reference.

 #include <iostream>